lee-lindley/plsql_utilities/README.md

 As a bonus it provides a static function to convert a cursor or query string into a CLOB containing an HTML table.
 You can include that in the email or use it for a different purpose.
+It is called by member method *add_table_to_body*.
 ```sql
     --Note: that if the cursor does not return any rows, we silently pass back an empty clob
     ,STATIC FUNCTION cursor_to_table(